 There are a number of reasons for keyword ranking fluctuation.

-Whether or not you class it as an algorithmic change or not, perceived changes in searcher intent can drastically alter the search results, causing ranking drops for some pages.
+- Changes to Search Intent: Perceived changes in search intent can drastically alter the search results, causing ranking drops for some pages.